-The next two sections are to be evaluated by у.

-Topic Question/Comments 5 4 3 2 1

-17. Communication: The instructor responds to students and gets no

-complaints reported to eLearning about lack of

-communication.

-The instructor is prompt in meeting announced

-deadlines as reported by eLearning such as

-compare roll, noshows, payroll,.etc

-Attendance is updated in Banner weekly

-The instructor follow exams protocal, posts

-exams within the given time frame and

-available during testing.

-Comments: I

-18. Enrollment Responds to the eLC's request in a timely

-Tool/Attendance manner to have textbook and syllabus

-Information: information posted.

-Textbook and Syllabus information is posted for

-current semester.
-(This should include

-breakdown of course grading).

-Comments:

-19. Professional Enrollment Tool (new instructors) 1 pt.

-Development Growing with Canvas (new instructors) 1 pt.

-ExperiencedNew Instructor , , , , , , a\ 1 mt

-Adjunct Digging Deeper with Designing & Teaching (all instructo ors) i pt.

-Two PDIs 2 pts.

-eLC Totals Total scores

-eLC Score: Divide score by 24.
-Place score in this box. >

-Signature

-of eLC:
+The next two sections are to be evaluated by the eLC only: Торіс Question/Comments Points 1.
+Communication: The instructor responds to students and gets no complaints reported to eLearning about lack of communication.
+The instructor is prompt in meeting announced deadlines as reported by eLearning.
+The instructor reports LDA's in a timely fashion to eLearning.
+The instructor posts passwords within the given time frame.
+Comments: 2.Enrollment Tool/Attendance Information: Responds to the eLC's request in a timely manner to have textbook and syllabus information posted.
+Textbook and Syllabus information is posted for current semester.
+(This should include breakdown of course grading).
+Attendance is updated in Banner weekly and ET(non mdcc students) 3.
+Professional Development Comments: Fall required PD Spring required PD Two PDIs each semester eLC Totals Total scores 0 eLC Score: Divide score by 21.
+Place score in this box.
+0.0 Signature of eLC: